 **Performance numbers are based on 2018 models and are subject to change.

-After the Tinsman family tested and evaluated several aircraft types, they eventually narrowed their search down to the Beechcraft® King Air® 250 and King Air C90GTx aircraft.
+After the Tinsman family tested and evaluated several aircraft types, they eventually narrowed their search down to the BEECHCRAFT KING AIR 250 turboprop and the KING AIR C90GTx turboprop.
 In the family’s opinion, the two aircraft offered the best combination of size, quality and performance, based on everyone’s needs.

 Do your research

-After nine months of evaluation, several demo flights, two factory tours and hours of conversations with experts, pilots, engineers and sales representatives, the Tinsmans chose the King Air C90GTx.
+After nine months of evaluation, several demo flights, two factory tours and hours of conversations with experts, pilots, engineers and sales representatives, the Tinsmans chose the King Air C90GTx aircraft.

 “I did so much research on my own.
 I looked at all of the numbers for the aircraft we were considering, including the reliability, performance, fuel burn, even the records from the NTSB,” said Tinsman.